blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

 Remember environments are meant for deployments, so we need extra settings to get it created, configured and to a point to where we can start running steps.
 The steps for the code signing portion of our build will come after the deploy node.

-One important thing to note here is we're telling Pipelines that in this job we can access our variable group with the following
+With the variables node we're telling Pipelines that in this job we can access our variable group:

     variables:
     - group: Signing Credentials

-This will inject our Key Vault access secrets into the signing environment.
+This injects our Key Vault access secrets into the signing environment.

 For signing itself the first step we need to perform is signing the assemblies we created during our build.
 However we don't have those assemblies any more, we have the artifacts created during the build, which are nupkgs.
 We have to crack those open so we can access the assemblies and the repack the signed assemblies as a nupkg once more.
 To do this we look take our build output packages, rename them from .nupkg to .zip (because nupkgs are just zip files with a standard structure), extract the zip contents, delete the files and directories that `nuget pack` creates, as they'll be recreated once we're done, then iterate though the extracted contents building a list of files that need signing, sign them, then repack the nupkgs.